-#2 The most important thing to measure before you get solaters in the solaters
+#2 The most important thing to measure before you get solar: how much electricity you use in your home, and when you use it.

 When the solar electricity comes out of your panels, it will first get used by appliances in your home, with any surplus solar exported to the grid.
-Your electricity retailer will pay you a small amount (around 6-10c) for each kWh that you export to the grid.
+Your electricity retailer will pay you a small amount (around 6-12c) for each kWh that you export to the grid.